-Matthew Robins is an artist and musician from the West Country.
-Matthew currently runs a small arts studio in London, creating bespoke animations and puppets for the theatre and film industry, as well as touring with his own music-based live performance art.
+Matthew Robins is a multidisciplinary artist and musician from the West Country.
+He runs an independent arts studio in London, creating bespoke animations for the music, theatre and film industries, as well as touring with his own music-based live animation show.

 Previously Matthew has made stop-motion films for musicians and artists including Cat Stevens, Passenger, Tori Amos (The Light Princess), Phil Collins (Tomorrow is Always Too Long), Sivu, and Led Bib.
 An installation of his animations and mechanical puppet shows are on permanent display in the Science Museum in London.
-Matthew has performed at the Tate and the V&A, and has made theatre shows for The Barbican Theatre, The National Theatre, and directed and designed an adaption of Ted Hughes story "The Iron Man" for the Unicorn Theatre in London Bridge.
-Matthew recently co-wrote the musical "Drip" with the playwright, Tom Wells.
+Matthew has performed at the Tate and the V&A, and has made theatre shows for The Barbican Theatre, The National Theatre, and directed and designed an adaption of Ted Hughes story "The Iron Man" for the Unicorn Theatre in London Bridge, as well as co-creating the musical "Drip" with the playwright, Tom Wells.